CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive niche — computational fluid dynamics is a very specific domain.
-The combination of Navier-Stokes, shallow water equations, pseudospectral methods, and geophysical flows makes it extremely unlikely to conflict with other skills.
+The trigger terms (Navier-Stokes, shallow water equations, pseudospectral methods, geophysical flows) are unlikely to conflict with any other skill.

 3 / 3